Alkoopman85/alkoopman85.github.io/docs/index.md

 ## Data Analysis Projects

 ### [Vermont Lake Health Analysis](/vermont_lake_health.md)
-Examination of lake health in vermont in relation to human activity, as meanured through chemical tests over decades on more than 400 lakes.
+Examination of lake health in Vermont in relation to human activity, as measured through chemical tests over decades on more than 400 lakes.
 This project was done in collaboration with teamates Anze Zorn and Jeffrey Olson<br>
 [Full Report](/pdfs/10-jeffols-azorin-alevink.pdf) | [Github Repot](https://github.com/zorinAnze/Vermont-Lake-Health)

 ---